Univ.-Prof. for Choral Conducting

 Necessary documents for online registration

-- BA transcript and MA transcript or final transcript of an equivalent degree programme, if the degree programme has already been completed
+- BA certificate or diploma of a relevant degree programme, if the degree programme has already been completed.

 - Official confirmation of the main subject/instrument, if this is not evident from the other documents (e.g. "Bachelor of Music" is not sufficient!)